History of St. Mary's College of Maryland: 1839: school established as "living monument to religious freedom"

-Thus the nondenominational "St. Mary's seminary" was born, named after the original colonial settlement, now only ruins in the same place where the school was founded.
+Thus the non-denominational "St. Mary's seminary" was born, named after the original colonial settlement, now only ruins in the same place where the school was founded.
 That school would eventually become St. Mary's College of Maryland.
 The school began as boarding school that included the elementary grades as well as grades 9 through 12.
 Occasionally boys from the neighboring areas were allowed to take classes as well.
 A few years later the word "Female" was added to the school's name.

-The state sponsored a lottery to raise money for the new school, designating local trustees to administer it, they raised about $18,000 and then purchased land in St. Mary's City from Trinity Church for the school's sole use, and soon commenced construction.
+The state sponsored a lottery to raise money for the new school, designating local trustees to administer it, they raised about $18,000 and then purchased land in St. Mary's City from Trinity Church for the sole use of the school, and soon commenced construction.

 The Monument School

 Due to its designation as a living monument to religious freedom and the founding of the Maryland colony, the school's nickname quickly became The Monument School, and has remained so through to the present.
 Within a few years the state also required equal representation of all three of the state's major religions on the school's board of trustees.